hackedd/PowerDNS-Admin/README.md

 # PowerDNS-Admin
 PowerDNS Web-GUI - Built by Flask

+This fork of PowerDNS-Admin is maintained and used internally by Sanoma.
+It incorporates the following changes:

+- Do not update domains from API on every dashboard request ([#206](https://github.com/ngoduykhanh/PowerDNS-Admin/pull/206))
+- Do filtering and pagination of domains on dashboard server-side ([#207](https://github.com/ngoduykhanh/PowerDNS-Admin/pull/207))

 #### Features:
 - Multiple domain management
 - Local / LDAP user authentication